 The Fun Ticket is a 68-foot sports-fisher.
 Built for the owner of Bertram Yachts as a 58’ vessel in 1979 and a 10-foot cockpit extension with fighting chair was added before she left the yard in 1980.
 A tuna-tower was added in 1993 in Puerto Rico.
-The hull is solid fiberglass (in adding a through-hull some 10” from the bow I measured 1 full inch of fiberglass at the waterline).
+The hull is solid fiberglass (when adding a through-hull some 10 feet from the bow, I measured one full inch of fiberglass at the waterline).
 She has three staterooms, three heads and showers, a fully-equipped galley, large salon/dining and laundry closet.
-She can be driven from four different locations including enclosed bridge (fore and aft), fly-bridge, and tuna-tower.
+She can be driven from four different locations including an enclosed bridge (fore and aft), fly-bridge, and tuna-tower.
 She's quite famous in Puerto Rico where she served as a charter fishing boat for the casinos for several years, and is rumored to have been a favorite fishing charter of John F. Kennedy, Jr. With the two outriggers extended, you can easily run seven lines behind the vessel.
 Down below, she has two 650hp turbo-diesels that will cruise at 17-18 knots with 20 knots as the approximate top speed.
 She has three different fuel tanks and can hold 2,100 gallons of fuel.

 Captain James A. Carroll, Jr.